Neon East Fest

 Conceptualised and curated by Third Culture Entertainment, Mumbai-based Neon East is a music festival that spotlights some of today’s most relevant and emerging electronic artists from across India and the world.
 Little Dragon and Mura Masa headlined the inaugural edition of Neon East Fest in 2019, which also featured Andre Power, Mr. Carmack and Phum Viphurit.

 The name Neon East speaks of the festival’s “design language” of neon pinks and purples and highlights “India as a viable touring destination in the east for artists based in the west”.
-Neon East Fest, which has been on hiatus since 2020 on account of the pandemic, is due to return in Q4 2022.
+Neon East Fest, which has been on hiatus since 2020 on account of the pandemic, returned in 2022.

 Check out more music festivals here.